Carbidopa/levodopa: Names

 The generic name under the BAN system is Co-careldopa.

 It is sold under several brand names, including Sinemet (Merck Sharp & Dohme Limited), Pharmacopa, Atamet, Apo-Levocarb, Duodopa, Kinson, and Pharmacopa, among others.

 Extended-release formulations are sold as Rytary and Sinemet-CR.
 An extended-release enteral solution is sold as Duopa.

 Shortages

 In 1991, Merck licensed the rights to the manufacture and sale of Sinemet to a newly created joint venture, DuPont Merck Pharmaceutical Company.
 That same year, approvals for a sustained release formulation (Sinemet CR) which could be taken less frequently were also obtained.
 DuPont purchased Merck's share in the joint venture in 1998 and began operating the company as DuPont Pharmaceuticals (DuPont Pharma), but Merck continued to manufacture the drug for DuPont.
 Starting in late 2009 and continuing into 2011 Merck stopped manufacturing the drug while awaiting regulatory approvals due to a change in the supplier of the active ingredient.
 This resulted in shortages of the brand name products Sinemet and Sinemet CR, although alternative generic versions were still available.

-Another shortage appears to have occurred at the end of 2017.